Skeletal muscle: Fiber typing methods

 Further fiber typing methods are less formally delineated, and exist on more of a spectrum.
 They tend to be focused more on metabolic and functional capacities (i.e., oxidative vs. glycolytic, fast vs. slow contraction time).
 As noted above, fiber typing by ATPase or MHC does not directly measure or dictate these parameters.
 However, many of the various methods are mechanistically linked, while others are correlated in vivo.
 For instance, ATPase fiber type is related to contraction speed, because high ATPase activity allows faster crossbridge cycling.
 While ATPase activity is only one component of contraction speed, Type I fibers are "slow", in part, because they have low speeds of ATPase activity in comparison to Type II fibers.
 However, measuring contraction speed is not the same as ATPase fiber typing.

-Muscle fiber type evolution
+Fiber type evolution

 Almost all multicellular animals depend on muscles to move.
 Generally, muscular systems of most multicellular animals comprise both slow-twitch and fast-twitch muscle fibers, though the proportions of each fiber type can vary across organisms and environments.
 The ability to shift their phenotypic fiber type proportions through training and responding to the environment has served organisms well when placed in changing environments either requiring short explosive movements (higher fast twitch proportion) or long duration of movement (higher slow twitch proportion) to survive.
-Bodybuilding has shown that changes in muscle mass and force production can change in a matter of months.
-Some examples of this variation are described below.